SAP/luigi/docs/getting-started.md

  ### HTML file

 It is possible to create a Luigi application using a single HTML file.
-This example aims to show the simplicity of Luigi, but is not intended for real life use.
+This example aims to show the simplicity of Luigi, but it is not intended for real-life use.

 Copy and paste this code in a text editor, then save it as an HTML file: